Contents

 - It must be well planned, prompt and purposeful in order for it to have the biggest impact.

-- There is a whole school expectation that children and young people are supported to reflect upon their own achievements and learning.
+- There is a whole school or setting expectation that children and young people are supported to reflect upon their own achievements and learning.

-- Feedback is prompt, task specific and non-comparative.
-It highlights specific strengths and achievements as well as gives constructive next steps to support further progress.
+- Feedback is prompt, task specific, and non-comparative.
+It highlights specific strengths and achievements as well as giving constructive next steps to support further progress.

 How?
 Classroom